Applied Channel Theory

 Fundamentals of Applied Channel Theory with Jamie Hamilton (2 Days)

-Price: £230 in Farnham on 27 - 28 September 2024
+Price £230 in Farnham on 24 - 25 October 2025

-Price £230 in Farnham on 7 - 8 March 2025
+Price £240 in Farnham on 30 - 31 January 2026

-This introduction to Applied Channel Theory and channel palpation, pioneered by Dr. Wang Ju-Yi, explores the detailed model of the six channel system, and theories of qi transformation which may result in channel changes.
+This introduction for acupuncturists to Applied Channel Theory and channel palpation, pioneered by Dr. Wang Ju-Yi, explores the detailed model of the six channel system, and theories of qi transformation which may result in channel changes.
 These provide a new way of understanding Chinese medicine physiology and pathophysiology.

-We will go through the principles of Applied Channel Theory step-by-step following the ideas presented in Jason Robertson's textbook.
-At every point it will be backed up by practical exercises to firmly ground the theory in the diagnostic palpation of the channels.To read testimonials about this course from previous participants, please see below.
+Required reading is 'Applied Channel Theory in Chinese Medicine: Wang Ju-Yi's lectures on Channel Therapeutics' by Wang Ju-Yi and Jason D. Robertson.
+We will go through the principles of Applied Channel Theory step-by-step following the ideas presented in this textbook.
+At every point it will be backed up by practical exercises to firmly ground the theory in the diagnostic palpation of the channels.
+To read testimonials about this course from previous participants, please see below.

 Attendance on this course will qualify graduates to attend future advanced workshops with Jason Robertson or Jonathan Chang (see below for more info).

-We offer monthly palpation tutorials as a follow on to this class.
+We offer monthly palpation tutorials as a follow on to this class (on request).
+Book this course here

 Jason Robertson will be returning to teach an advanced course with us for three days on 24 - 26 November 2025 (Monday - Wednesday).
 We hope you can join us!
+You do need to have taken a course with either us or one of Dr Wang Ju-Yi's apprentices before as Jason will not go over just the basics of the method.
+This course will be more in-depth with live cases, clinical reasoning, and of course, lots of palpation practice; more details follow below.
+BOOK HERE or on our Bookings page

-Testimonials from Fundamentals of Applied Channel Theory course:
+Testimonials from 'Fundamentals of Applied Channel Theory' course:

 Fantastic course, really practical and super interesting.
 Jamie is a very knowledgeable and generous teacher.
 Sandra Hart, June 2021 (Edinburgh)